-In the upper right quadrant of the abdominal cavity, there is a large red mass which does not beat, does not move much and which looks like jelly: it is the liver.
+In the upper right quadrant of the abdominal cavity there is a large red mass that does not beat, does not move much, and looks like jelly: this is the liver.

-This organ is so important that we could not survive more than a day or two if it stopped suddenly.
-Fortunately, it has the opportunity to rebuild and regenerate.
-Up to two-thirds of the liver can be removed and what remains will return to normal size within a few months, thanks to its incredible ability to create new liver tissue from healthy cells that remain.
+This organ is so important that we could not survive for more than a day or two if it suddenly stopped.
+Fortunately, he has the ability to rebuild and regenerate himself.
+Up to two-thirds of the liver can be removed and what is left will return to a normal size within months, thanks to its incredible ability to create new liver tissue from the healthy cells that remain.

 The liver helps metabolize fat.
 It produces bile, which breaks down fat while also working as a filter to cleanse toxins from our blood, and help us feel energized.
 Optimizing your liver health can help you lose weight and reach your athletic goals.